lance-gg/lance/docs/MyFirstGame.md

-This tutorial will guide you in building the simplest javascript networked game, [Pong](https://en.wikipedia.org/wiki/Pong).
+This tutorial takes about 30 minutes.
+It will guide you in building the simplest JavaScript networked game, [Pong](https://en.wikipedia.org/wiki/Pong).
 It starts with a walk-through of environment setup, then proceeds with the writing of client code, server code, and game logic.

 ![Pong](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f8/Pong.png/220px-Pong.png)

 ## Setting up the Environment

+*Side Note:* we use [yarn](https://yarnpkg.com/) in this tutorial, however you can use the `npm` command in each case - it will work just as well.

 The creation of a new game starts by cloning boilerplate code: